urish/angular-moment/README.md

 ### subtract filter

-Subtract values (hours, minutes, seconds ...) from the date.
+Subtract values (hours, minutes, seconds ...) from a specified date.

 See [Moment.JS documentation](http://momentjs.com/docs/#/manipulating/subtract/) for a list of supported duration formats.